vrendina/uda-build-it-bigger/README.md

 + Created an abstract `BaseMainActivity` class and then implemented `MainActivity` differently for each build flavor.
-+ Espresso tests will fail when the interstitial ad is displayed!

 > **Optional** Add a loading indicator that is shown while the joke is being retrieved and disappears when the joke is ready.